 This is probably one of the most common myths about going vegan.
 What a lot of people don’t realize is that any vitamin B12 meat eaters do get from animals is filtered.
 Vitamin B12 doesn’t naturally come from plants or animals.
-Vitamin B12 is actually made by bacteria.
-It used to be commonly found in plant foods from the ground, but because of the way we cleanse and sanitize foods today, it’s a bit harder to get it from plants alone.
-To make sure that we’re getting this necessary vitamin, many vegans either take a supplement or buy B12 fortified vegan foods (which are actually quite common).
+Vitamin B12 is actually made by bacteria and it’s found all over the earth.
+Unfortunately, because of the way we sanitize water and foods today, it’s a bit hard to get it naturally.
+So, to make sure that we’re getting this necessary vitamin, many vegans either take a supplement or buy B12 fortified vegan foods (which are actually quite common).
 Even animals raised for food don’t generally get their B12 naturally; they get supplemented with it.
 It’s very easy to get enough vitamin B12 without eating animals.

 Myth #4: Vegan foods are boring.

 I beg to differ!
 I’ve always loved eating and I’ve always loved food.
 I never would have imagined that I would go vegan.
 But here I am…vegan and loving it!
 Actually, now it’s easier than ever to go vegan.
 There are vegan alternatives to almost every animal product that taste just as good, but with no cruelty or negative health effects.
 Vegan foods are anything but boring!